cliffordthompson/design-patterns/pimpl/README.md

 ## Disadvantages
 - Dynamic memory allocation occurs everytime an instance of the class is created, and thus the class most exists outside of the stack.
-- Increases the chances of memory leaks if smart pointers are not used for the private implmentations.
+- Increases the chances of memory leaks if smart pointers are not used for the private implementations.